nepia-infinity/nepia-infinity/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Python, Git
+- 🌱 I'm currently learning Python, Git(started to use in 2023)
 - 🔭 I’m currently working on Asoview.
 - 💖 I'm interested in Apple Motion, Final Cut Pro, Logic Pro, Generative AI such as Adobe Firefly, DALL.E3